-It's not uncommon to see a steady stream of photo takers framing up shots in front of this wall in downtown Raleigh near chef Ashley Christensen's Poole's Diner and just across from Red Hat Amphitheater.
+It's not uncommon to see a steady stream of photo takers framing up shots in front of this wall in downtown Raleigh near chef Ashley Christensen's Poole'side Pies and just across from Red Hat Amphitheater.
 The mural artist is Luke Buchanan.

 This rooftop bar at the AC Hotel Raleigh North Hills has a perfect view of the entire neighborhood (and the craft cocktails to go with it).

 N.C.'s most visited state park, 22 miles of hiking trails and 13-miles of horseback and mountain biking trails make this a perfect escape from the city.